 PeC: What is “Selling on Amazon?”

-PeC: Can any merchant participate with any type of product?
+PeC: Can any merchant participate with any product?

 PeC: You mentioned shipping the products.
 Does a merchant need to use the Fulfillment by Amazon division to use the Selling on Amazon service?

 PeC: Tell us about the money that’s involved.
-How much does it cost a merchant to sign up for Selling on Amazon and how much of the selling price does Amazon retain?
+How much does it cost a merchant to sign up for Selling on Amazon?

 PeC: What if a merchant has hundreds or thousands of products?

-PeC: What if a merchant is selling an identical product to what Amazon is selling, or perhaps there are 20 merchants selling identical products to what Amazon is selling.
+PeC: What if a merchant is selling an identical product to what Amazon is selling, or perhaps 20 merchants are selling identical products to what Amazon is selling.
 How do you determine how those products are listed on your site?

 PeC: Anything else on your mind as it relates to Selling on Amazon or other Amazon products?